-While some appliances (e.g. lights) have to be run at night, other appliances (e.g. dishwasher, clothes washer) can be started at a time of your choosing.
+While some appliances (e.g. lights) have to run at night, others (e.g. dishwasher, clothes washer) can start at a time of your choosing.

-If you wait until the sun is shining, your machine will be able to run through the whole cycle using only solar power.
-Even in less than optimum conditions and assuming not a fully overcast day, a large solar panel system should still generate enough power.
+If you wait until the sun shines, your machine will can run through the whole cycle using only solar power.
+Even in less than optimum conditions and assuming not a fully overcast day, a solar panel system should still generate enough power.
 Instead of feeding your excess solar energy to to the grid, you can use it inside the house.

-If you want to be sure that you are generating enough excess solar power to run your appliances, you can install a low cost power meter; or an in-home display that links to your smart meter.
-These devices can show you how much power is being exported to the grid.
+To ensure that you’re generating enough excess solar power to run your appliances, install a low cost power meter or an in-home display that links to your smart meter.
+These devices can show you how much power exports to the grid.
 Some brands of inverter (e.g. Fronius) can be fitted with an relay output that informs you when you are generating excess solar power.

 Become Energy Efficient

 The cheapest watt is the one you don’t use.
 Energy efficiency doesn’t mean returning to the dark ages.
 It’s just a case of using energy in smarter ways (such as mentioned in the previous point).
 An energy efficient household is one that doesn’t need as large a solar power or energy storage system.

 Solar energy is generated during the day, but most households consume the bulk of energy after work and at night during week days.
 You can solve this mismatch by using a small battery bank to “time-shift” your solar.

 A home energy storage system means more of the solar electricity you generate stays in your home and less is exported to the grid.
 It also means you can avoid purchasing electricity from the grid during peak times, e.g. 4 pm to 10 pm.
 This is especially attractive if you are on a time-of-use tariff, where the price of electricity varies during the day.

 A small battery bank can fully charge each day and deplete each night.